 Because jigs are designed to catch fish on the ocean's surface, they simply cannot reach the older, larger albacore that swim in deep waters far below the surface.
-This is why other types of fishing gear are used to catch older albacore, and why "troll-caught albacore" always refers to the younger, tastier, Omega 3 rich albacore.
+This is why other types of fishing gear are used to catch older albacore.

 2. Pole and line

-There are two additional tuna harvest methods that Sustainable Seas considers as environmentally inferior and not in compliance with optimum conservation of marine resources:
+Sustainable Seas considers these two tuna harvest methods as environmentally inferior, and not in compliance with optimum conservation of marine resources:

 1. Purse Seines

 Purse seines are large nets that can measure over 2 km long and 200 meters deep.
 They are deployed in a circular form around a school of tuna, hanging vertically in the water column.
 Once the fish are completely encircled by the net, it is drawn tight at the bottom, like a purse, to prevent the fish from escaping below.
 It is then brought alongside the fishing vessel, hoisted out of the water, and the fish are brought on board.
-Purse seines are used to target mostly yellowfin tuna and skipjack, and on a world scale account for roughly 60% of all the tuna landed.
-They are the preferred fishing gear of the French and Spanish fleets.
+Purse seines are used to target mostly yellowfin tuna and skipjack, and on a world scale account for the majority of all the tuna landed.

 Longlining is the most common method used to catch albacore worldwide.
-Per Monterey Bay Aquarium Seafood Watch, longlines attract a variety of open ocean swimmers, such as endangered sea turtles, sharks and other fish, resulting in wasteful bycatch*.
+Longlines attract a variety of open ocean swimmers, such as endangered sea turtles, sharks and other fish, resulting in wasteful by-catch.
 Also, as the line is deployed into the water, seabirds dive for the bait, are ensnared on the hooks and drown.
-Since there are no integrated international laws to reduce bycatch, international longline fleets are contributing heavily to the long-term decline of some of these threatened or endangered species.
+International longline fleets are contributing heavily to the long-term decline of some of these threatened or endangered species.

 Longline gear involves the use of a main line of up to 150 km in length from which as many as 3,000 shorter branch lines, each with a baited hook, are dangled in the water column.
 The mainline is kept afloat by a series of buoys attached at intervals.
 The gear is passive, in that it captures whatever fish happen to take the bait.
-Longlines operate mostly at depths between 100 and 150 metres, but can be set as deep as 300 metres when targeting bigeye.
-Longlines are used to catch the high-value fish that are marketed as sashimi, historically in the Japanese market but also increasingly in North America and Europe.
-Since very high quality fish is needed for sashimi, most vessels are equipped with "flash freezers" to freeze the fish to -60oC almost immediately.
-Taiwan and Japan are specialists in longlining, targeting primarily bigeye, with some yellowfin and albacore.
+Longlines operate mostly at depths between 100 and 150 metres, but can be set as deep as 300 metres when targeting bigeye tuna.
+Longline is a principal way that the conventional industry catches larger, deep-swelling albacore tuna.

 Purse seines are no better, with bycatches consisting of a diverse array of marine life, including dolphin fish, billfish, wahoo, triggerfish, barracuda, rainbow runners, sharks and sea turtles, especially when used in conjunction with floating objects (known as fish aggregating devices, or "FADs" - used to attract schools of tuna).